jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (d) a statement that, in the opinion of the Minister, and of any other Minister designated by the Prime Minister for the purpose of this paragraph, the financial statements fairly reflect the consolidated financial position and operations of the Government reporting entity for the reporting period.

 ### 29A Power of Secretary to obtain information
-(1) The Secretary may request any department or any entity referred to in section 27(3)(a) to (f), or any entity that manages an asset or liability of the Government reporting entity that is included in the annual financial statements referred to in section 27, to supply to the Secretary any information that is necessary to enable—
+(1) The Secretary may request any department, any departmental agency, or any entity referred to in section 27(3)(a) to (f), or any entity that manages an asset or liability of the Government reporting entity that is included in the annual financial statements referred to in section 27, to supply to the Secretary any information that is necessary to enable—
   (a) the preparation of those financial statements and the monthly financial statements referred to in section 31A; or (b) the Minister or the Secretary to meet their obligations under section 29.
 (2) A request under subsection (1)—
   (a) must be in writing; and
   (b) may state the date by which, and the manner in which, the information requested must be provided.
 (3) If a date is stated under subsection (2)(b), that date must be reasonable having regard to the time limits prescribed by this Act for presenting to the House of Representatives, or for publishing, the annual or monthly financial statements of the Government.
-(4) A department or entity to whom the request is made must comply with the request.
+(4) A department, departmental agency, or entity to whom the request is made must comply with the request.

 ### 29B Auditor-General to be auditor of Government reporting entity
-For the purposes of this Act the Government reporting entity is a public entity as defined in section 4 of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+For the purposes of this Act, the Government reporting entity is a public entity as defined in section 4 of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

 ### 30 Audit report
 (1) The Treasury must forward the annual financial statements of the Government to the Auditor-General not later than the end of the second month following the end of the financial year to which those statements relate.